MNRK Music Group: Background

-In 2008, MNRK Music Group distributed the record label HipHopCanada Digital from the longest-running and largest source of Canadian Hip Hop news.
+From 1999 to 2005, Koch operated a Nashville, Tennessee, division dedicated to country music, originally known as Audium Records.
+The Nashville division's roster included Restless Heart, David Lee Murphy, Daryle Singletary, Cledus T. Judd, and the Tractors.
+This division was closed in October 2005.

+In 2008, Koch launched HipHopCanada Records, in partnership with the publication HipHopCanada.

+As eOne Music

 Koch was renamed E1 Music in 2009.
-It acquired IndieBlu Music, parent of Artemis Records and V2 Records North America, in 2010.
+E1 acquired IndieBlu Music, parent of Artemis Records and V2 Records North America, in 2010.

 In 2013, eOne acquired the library of defunct hip-hop label Death Row Records.
 In January 2016, eOne acquired Dualtone Records.
 In March 2016, eOne acquired Canadian label Last Gang Records, and hired its founder, music industry lawyer Chris Taylor, as global president of eOne Music.

 In 2016, eOne acquired the management firms Hardlivings and Nerve Artist Management.
 In November 2016, eOne Music hired Ted May, the former senior international marketing manager of Universal Music UK, as director for its UK division, operating from eOne's offices in London.
 In March 2018, eOne Music acquired the live event production company Round Room Entertainment.

 In 2019, Amelia Artists partnered with eOne's management division.
 Later in 2019, eOne partnered with the Latin management and marketing group Entotal.
 In November 2020, it signed AMPED Distribution as its new physical distributor in North America.

+Sale and rebrand as MNRK

 In April 2021, following the acquisition of its parent company by toy and entertainment company Hasbro, eOne announced that it would divest its music business to the private equity firm The Blackstone Group for $385 million, in order to focus more on its film and television entertainment businesses.

 The sale was completed in June, and the unit continued to use the eOne branding until September 2021; when the company was subsequently renamed MNRK Music Group.

-On February 9, 2022, MNRK sold the rights to the Death Row Records brand and catalogue to rapper Snoop Dogg.
+On February 9, 2022, MNRK sold the rights to the Death Row Records brand and catalogue to hip-hop rapper Snoop Dogg.